4 min read

 Debug is an essential part of any development process, and over the past two decades, the MIPI Debug Working Group has developed a rich family of debug specifications that unify the protocols and software layers for debugging ever more highly integrated embedded systems.
 The family of specifications, which includes MIPI Debug Over I3C℠, MIPI SneakPeek Protocol and many others, reduce development and implementation time, and ensure the interoperability of key hardware and software interfaces.

-This series of four webinars will provide essential information on how to get started with MIPI debug solutions, explain why MIPI is renaming many of its debug specifications, and preview two upcoming specifications–one that will add a debug security layer and another that will enable MIPI debug over UCIe transport links.
+Presented on 4-5 December 2024, this series of four webinars provides essential information on how to get started with MIPI debug solutions, explains why MIPI is renaming many of its debug specifications, and previews the forthcoming MIPI security specification for debug and MIPI Debug Over UCIe.

 Sessions and Presenters